jmartinezot/MatrixToGraph/README.md

 MatrixToGraph
 =============

-The utility MatrixToGraph creates a graph from an adjacency matrix with weights associated.
+The utility **MatrixToGraph** creates a graph from an adjacency matrix with associated weights.

-Maybe you need to install cmake, boost and/or gnuplot.
+Maybe you need to install *cmake*, *boost* and/or *gnuplot*.
 If so, type

 **sudo apt-get install cmake libboost-all-dev gnuplot**